-MVCC operates on a rolling Admissions schedule.
-Spring 2020 applications are being accepted here.
+MVCC operates on a rolling Admissions schedule.* Fall 2020 applications are being accepted here.

 MVCC is an open enrollment institution.
-Students who have obtained a high school diploma or graduate equivalency diploma (TASC/GED) will be accepted to the College.
-Open admissions does not guarantee acceptance to selective programs such as Business Administration, Computer Science, Engineering and certain Health Science programs.
+Students who have obtained a high school diploma or graduate equivalency diploma (TASC/GED) will be accepted to the College; however, open admissions does not guarantee acceptance into certain programs, such as Business Administration, Computer Science, Engineering, and some Health Science programs.

 In addition to the admissions application, we will need an official, sealed copy of your high school transcripts or GED/TASC scores.
 If you have college credit you would like to transfer to MVCC, you must request an official transcript be sent from each college you have attended.

 High school and college transcripts should be sent to:

 Mohawk Valley Community College

 High school graduates: Make sure your transcript has a graduation date and official school counselor's signature on it.

 Please do not open your transcript if it is sent to you or if you pick it up from your school.
 Opening it will deem the transcript unofficial.